FAQ & Glossary – OIRE

 • improving the use of PPS resources.

-End users will have free-of-charge access to their current and historical energy market information, including information about their electricity supply contracts, energy supplier information, and metering data.
+End users, producers, and prosumers will have free-of-charge access to their current and historical energy market information, including information about their electricity supply contracts, energy supplier information, and metering data.
 CSIRE will shorten selected energy market processes, in particular, the supplier change process, from the current 21 days to 1 day – which is the target.
 Access to metering data will enable better management of electricity consumption, which will result in lower bills.
 Confidence in the accuracy of billing for the sale and distribution of electricity will also be higher, as CSIRE will be a uniform, reliable and stable source of information.

 What benefits will the implementation of CSIRE bring to the electricity market?

-Energy suppliers will be able – only with the customer's consent – to obtain energy market information concerning the customer, including in particular metering data.
+Energy suppliers will be able – only with the potential customer's consent – to obtain energy market information concerning the customer, including in particular metering data.
 This will allow them to prepare personalized offers tailored to the needs of a given customer, or to offer new services to end users (e.g., billing for consumption according to a dynamic tariff).
 CSIRE will standardize data collection processes and methods, thereby lowering the entry barrier for new power service providers and reducing the cost of operating in the market.
 Another important change will be a reduction of the number of interfaces, establishment of uniform access rules, or unambiguous division of responsibility for individual data.
 In the future, the CSIRE system may also be expanded to include data from additional sectors, such as gas, water and heat.

 What benefits will the implementation of CSIRE bring to the PPS?